 Generalized Linear Latent and Mixed Models

-Sophia Rabe-Hesketh, Andrew Pickles and
+Sophia Rabe-Hesketh, Institute of Psychiatry, Andrew Pickles,

 We describe a Stata program called gllamm that can fit a large number